 Margaret and I were absolutely delighted when one of the participants in the course came in for week three and declared that she had been making up songs at home to help get her mother out of bed in the morning.
 She had been a singing alarm clock, and although getting out of bed wasn’t initially improved they had had a good laugh together, and she had felt less stressed and able to carry on more easily.
 Sometimes music can have unexpected results.

 I won’t cover everything we did here – it would take too long and some things are better said in music - so I will leave you an instructive song we left all the participants with, which pretty much sums up everything we covered.
-It is to the tune of “Raindrops on roses” from the Sound of Music and the new words have been written by Margaret Garner (Flourish through Music) – Music Therapist and course leader.
+It is to the tune of “My Favourite Things” from the Sound of Music and the new words have been written by Margaret Garner (Flourish through Music) – Music Therapist and course leader.

 See the video of the song here